schaeren/homematicip-rest-mqtt-docker/README.md

     file: /secrets/mqtt_broker_password.txt

 ```
-To use your own logging.json an the extzernal logfile, add the following setting:
+To use your own `logging.json an the external logfile, add the following setting:

 ```
 services: